Higher Order Automatic Differentiation of Higher Order Functions: Discussion and future work

 \subsubsection{Other language features}

-The idealized languages that we considered so far do not touch on several useful language constructs.
-For example: the use of functions that are partial (such as division) or partly-smooth (such as ReLU); phenomena such as iteration, recursion; and probabilities.
-Recent work by MV~\cite{vakar2020denotational} shows how our analysis of $(1,1)$-AD extends to apply to partiality, iteration, and recursion.
-This development is orthogonal to the one in this paper: its methods combine directly with those in the present paper to analyze $(k,R)$-forward mode AD of recursive programs.
-We leave the analysis of AD of probabilistic programs for future work.
+The idealized languages considered here do not cover several useful language constructs, including partial functions (such as division), partially smooth functions (such as ReLU), phenomena such as iteration and recursion, and probabilities.
+Recent work by V\'ak\'ar~\cite{vakar2020denotational} shows how our analysis of $(1,1)$-AD extends to apply to partiality, iteration, and recursion.
+This development is orthogonal to the one in this paper: its methods combine directly with those in the present paper to analyze $(k,R)$-forward-mode AD of recursive programs.
+We leave the analysis of AD for probabilistic programs for future work.